 The residents of Khan al-Ahmar belong to the Bedouin Jahalin tribe.
 In the 1950s they were driven out of the area of Tel Arad in the Negev (within Israel) and made their new home in the West Bank, at a site where the settlement of Kfar Adumim was later established.
 They were driven out again and took up residence at their current location, some two kilometers south of the settlement.
 The community consists of 32 families that make up a total of 173 residents, 92 of them minors.
 In addition to homes, the community has a mosque and a school that serves more than 150 children between the ages of six and fifteen, about half of them from neighboring Palestinian communities.

 For years Israel has been endeavoring to displace this community for a variety of reasons, including the expansion of nearby settlements, de facto annexation of the area – without its Palestinian residents – and bisecting the West Bank, cutting it in two.
-To that end, Israeli authorities have made the lives of the residents intolerable, hoping to make them leave their homes, ostensibly of their own volition: the authorities refuse to hook them up to running water, electricity or a sewage system, refuse to pave roads for them, prevent construction of homes or structures for public use in the community, and have restricted their pastureland.
+To that end, Israeli authorities have made the lives of the residents intolerable, hoping to make them leave their homes, ostensibly of their own volition: the authorities refuse to hook them up to electricity or a sewage system, refuse to pave roads for them, prevent construction of homes or structures for public use in the community, and have restricted their pastureland.
 This policy forces the residents to live in unbearable conditions, suffering a severe dearth of services in health, education and welfare.

 Khan al-Ahmar residents filed several petitions to Israel’s High Court of Justice against their being transferred.
 At the same time, Israelis from settlements in the area also filed petitions, seeking that the state implement the demolition orders.
 All the petitions were denied, after the state assured the court that it is seeking alternate solutions for the community.
 In the latest petition, the state wrote that such a solution had been found and that it plans to transfer the residents of Khan al-Ahmar to West Jahalin, near Abu Dis.
 Although the residents objected to this plan, last week (on Thursday 24 May 2018) the justices rejected their arguments and ruled that the state is allowed to transfer them.